WEED (AM)

-WEED (1390 AM) is a radio station broadcasting a gospel music format.
+WEED (1390 kHz) is an AM radio station broadcasting a gospel music format.
 Licensed to Rocky Mount, North Carolina, United States, it serves the Rocky Mount/Wilson area.
-The station is currently owned by Northstar Broadcasting Corporation.
+The station is owned by Northstar Broadcasting Corporation.

 History

-WEED signed on in Greenville, North Carolina in 1933, owned by the Wynne family.
+WEED signed on in Greenville, North Carolina, in 1933, owned by the Wynne family.
 After moving to Rocky Mount, WEED added an FM station which later became WRSV.
 Bill Wynne took over the stations from his father and ran them until Charles and Sarah Johnson bought WEED in 1988.
 Sarah Johnson remained as head of Northstar Broadcasting after her husband's death.